trisfaizal/Marketing-Site/_posts/2017-05-23-pricing-update-and-organisation-support.md

 extra_google_fonts: "|Material+Icons"
 ---

-Today we release a big improvement to the way teams use CloudCannon.
+Today we are announcing a big improvement to the way teams use CloudCannon.
 Firstly, we have updated our pricing to be more team friendly and a simpler structure to get you going faster.
 Secondly, we added Organisations which will allow greater team management, branding and data sharing.

-### Pricing Update
+### Improved Team Pricing

 Within CloudCannon we have a wide range of users; Hobbyists, Freelancers, Agencies and Large Enterprise teams.
 We wanted a pricing structure that would enable all of the users, from individuals to large teams.
-Below are the three plans we have now:
+Below are the plans available now:

 <div class="plans">
     <div class="plan">